fredericorecsky/configs/README.md

 It has a place where the bash variables and scripts as well aliases are stored and when a new shell starts, it will read from that dir.

-The files are usually on your homegir inside github/configs dir.
+The files are usually on your homedir inside github/configs dir.

 The files that start with 99_internal will be ignored on git and should contain specific local configuration.
 The rest is generic as possible.